NathaliaBarreiros/ShadowVault/README.md

 - **Decentralized custody** — credentials are encrypted client-side and only ciphertext is stored on-chain.
 - **Zero-Knowledge verification** — users can generate proofs that their passwords meet security policies without exposing them.
-- **Cross-chain consistency** — verified proofs are linked across chains using Hyperlane, bridging storage (Base) and verification (Zircuit).
+- **Zircuit Integration** — verified proofs are stored on Zircuit's advanced testnet with EIP-7702 compatibility and Pectra opcodes.

 ⚡ **Hackathon Status**: This repository contains the MVP implementation for ETH Global.
 Technical direction, architecture, and features will evolve after the event.